broadinstitute/dsp-ansible-configs/README.md

 ```

 ### inventories
 The inventory structure chosen for this is the [alternative directory layout](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#alternative-directory-layout).
-Each Google project will have it's own directory show below is broad-dsp-techops-dev.
-For my testing purposes this will updated later.
+Each Google project will have it's own inventory/directory, shown below is broad-dsp-techops-dev.
+For testing purposes this will updated later.
 ```inventories/
 └── broad-dsp-techops-dev
     ├── group_vars